-Doctoral students may take one tutorial study and independent reading course for credit and under special circumstances, a second.
-M.A. students are not eligible to take independent study courses.
+Doctoral students may take one independent reading course for credit, with permission of the EO, and under special circumstances, a second.
+Only in exceptional circumstances, determined by the EO, may M.A. students take an independent study course.

 B. Consortia Arrangements.